The Yokonuma-Temperley-Lieb Algebra: Introduction

 \section{Introduction}

-By the seminal work of V.F.R.
-Jones \cite{JonesIndex}, \cite{Jones} a Markov trace can be constructed on the classical Temperley-Lieb algebra, leading to unexpected applications in knot theory.
-The Temperley-Lieb algebra can be regarded as a quotient of the Iwahori-Hecke algebra.
-Moreover, the Ocneanu trace \cite{Homfly} defined on the Iwahori-Hecke algebras passes through to the quotient, reflecting the fact that the Jones polynomial is a special case of the HOMFLYPT or two-variable Jones polynomial for knots.\\
+The Temperley--Lieb algebra appeared originally in Statistical Mechanics and is important in several areas of Mathematics.
+In his seminal work V.F.R.
+Jones \cite{JonesIndex} constructed a Markov trace on the Temperley--Lieb algebra, leading to unexpected applications in knot theory as well as to a fertile interaction between Knot theory and Representation theory.
+In algebraic terms, the Temperley--Lieb algebra can be defined as a quotient of the Iwahori--Hecke algebra.